ProjectAthenia/api/UPGRADE.md

 The fastest way to upgrade is to run the following commands from your repos root

 * cp  $ATHENIA_REPO/docker-compose.yml ./
+* cp  $ATHENIA_REPO/dev_login.sh ./
 * cp  $ATHENIA_REPO/.env.example ./
 * rsync -arv $ATHENIA_REPO/dockerfiles ./
 * rsync -arv $ATHENIA_REPO/extras ./
 * rsync -arv $ATHENIA_REPO/code ./ --exclude vendor  --exclude storage  --exclude '.env'

 After that, you always want to make sure you inspect all changes, and you still want to go through the change log to check for moved files and deleted files, as rsync cannot check for deleted files, since it would delete any files created for the child application.

+# 3.3.0

+Nice little one again!
+For this one you only need to copy over `dev_login.sh` and `docker-compose.yml`.
+This update will allow you to now run all background jobs for the app by booting the docker compose with `docker compose --profile background up`.
+Running the docker compose normally will keep those pieces turned off.

 # 3.2.0